Striveworks/valor/api/README.md

-# valor backend
+# valor back end

 ## docker compose envs

-To bring up a testing environment, which runs the current backend code and a postgres instance with the PostGIS extension, run
+To bring up a testing environment, which runs the current back end code and a postgres instance with the PostGIS extension, run

 ```shell
 make test-env